sveltejs/kit/packages/adapter-begin/README.md

 ## Configuration

-Add the adapter to your `svelte.config.js`:
+Add the adapter to your `svelte.config.cjs`:

 ```js
 module.exports = {